marklogic/cloud-enablement-aws/azure/README.md

 ![](doc/typical_architecture_of_azure_cluster.png)

-The Solution Template consists of a mainTemplate, createUiDefinition, several sub-templates, and shell sripts for configuring MarkLogic cluster.
+The Solution Template consists of a mainTemplate, createUiDefinition, several sub-templates and shell sripts for configuring MarkLogic cluster.
 The mainTemplate is the main entrance of the template.
 It links and invokes sub-templates as needed.
 The createUiDefinition is used to define Azure Marketplace interface, if you are deploying from this repository or using Azure CLI, createUiDefinition is unrelated.

 ## Documentation